w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ### Focus the current carousel item

-Whe a user selects an item through the carousel navigation it should be receive focus immediately.
-This allows keyboard or assistive technology users to interact with the item immediately.
+When users select items through the carousel navigation buttons, the items should receive focus immediately.
+This makes interaction easier for keyboard and assistive technology users.

-By default, `<li>` itself cannot receive focus by default.
-However if the `tabindex` attribute is set to `-1`, JavaScript is able to set the focus to the items.
+By default, `<li>` elements cannot receive focus.
+Setting the `tabindex` attribute of the element to `-1` allows it to receive focus through JavaScript.

 To allow users to skip multiple items using the previous and next buttons, this approach is not used there.